Virtual Vermont Masthead

 Altitude: 480 feet ASL

-Population (US Census, 2000): 752 [ Population Rank: 187* ]
+Population (US Census, 2010): 706 [ Population Rank: 187* ]

-Population Density (persons per square mile): 26.3 [ Density Rank: 161* ]
+Population Density (persons per square mile): 24.7 [ Density Rank: 161* ]

-*Area, Population and Density rankings above refer to Hubbardton's relative position among Vermont's 255 civic entities (9 cities, 242 towns, 4 gores and grants).
+*Area, Population and Density rankings refer to Hubbardton’s relative position among Vermont’s 255 civic entities (9 cities, 242 towns, 4 gores and grants).
 Complete rankings are here.

 Hubbardton was granted the same day as Dunbar (the town that never existed, because the land for it already had been used for Sudbury).
 Hubbardton and Dunbar were Benning Wentworth's last two grants for towns in what is now Vermont.
 Later that summer he made six small military grants, totaling less than half the usual town-sized allotments, in what was apparently an effort to discharge the last of the still unfulfilled promises New Hampshire had made about giving land to veterans of the French and Indian wars.
 One of these military grants was made to Robert Rogers, the Indian fighter and leader of Rogers' Rangers.